Abortion in Missouri: Legislative history

 Two fetal heartbeat bills were filed in Missouri on January 9, 2019.
-SB 139 was filed in the Missouri Senate by Sen. Andrew Koenig; the bill is pending in the Health and Pensions Committee.
+SB 139 was filed in the Missouri Senate by Sen. Andrew Koenig; the bill died in committee.
 HB 126 was filed in the Missouri House of Representatives by Rep. Nick Schroer.
 On January 30, 2019, HB 126 was referred to the Children and Families Committee, and on February 12, 2019, a public hearing on the bill was completed.
 On February 21, 2018, HB 126 was voted out of committee to the full House with the recommendation that it "do pass".
 On February 27, 2019, HB 126 was passed out of the Missouri House and was sent to the state Senate.
 Missouri's House Speaker Elijah Haahr has said he supports the "heartbeat bill" calling it a top priority for the 2019 session.
 When asked if he would sign a fetal heartbeat bill, Governor Mike Parson said, "I've been pro-life my entire career, and I support that all the time."
 At the time the bill passed, only 25% of the state legislators were female.

 In March 2019, Missouri Family Health Council was the state's only Title X administrator.
 The Council distributed approximately 34% of its funding to Planned Parenthood clinics.
 In 2019, women in Missouri were eligible for pregnancy accommodation and pregnancy-related disability as a result of legal abortion or miscarriage, and women who claimed such disability could not be treated differently than any other employee claiming disability.

-On 24 June 2022, following the United States Supreme Court's ruling in Dobbs v.
-Jackson Women's Health Organization, Missouri Attorney General Eric Schmitt signed a proclamation bringing into effect the state's "trigger law", banning all non-medically necessary abortions.
+On June 24, 2022, following the United States Supreme Court's ruling in Dobbs v.
+Jackson Women's Health Organization, Missouri Attorney General Eric Schmitt signed a legal opinion bringing into effect the state's "trigger law", HB126, banning all non-medically necessary abortions.
+Schmitt signed the opinion within minutes of the Dobbs decision being announced, and the Missouri Attorney General's Office thereafter declared that "Missouri has become the first in the country to effectively end abortion."

+In December 2023, a bill proposing homicide charges for pregnant individuals who obtain abortions was proposed.
+The bill was withdrawn a few days later, following bipartisan backlash.

+Republican lawmakers of Missouri in May 2025 approved a future referendum (by November 2026 or sooner) on whether to repeal November 2024 Missouri Amendment 3 (a successful referendum that legalized abortion) and instead institute an abortion ban except in the cases of medical emergencies, fetal anomalies, rape or incest, with the abortions for rape and incest only to be legal within 12 weeks from the woman's last period, and only if the rape or incest are documented to have been reported to law enforcement.